dellisd/compose-web-mapbox/README.md

 ## Usage

-To create a map, call `rememberMapboxState()` to obtain a map state object that you can use to programatically interact with the map.
+To create a map, call `rememberMapboxState()` to obtain a map state object that you can use to programmatically interact with the map.
 Then call the `MapboxMap()` composable and pass it your Mapbox access token and a map style URL at a minimum.

 ```kotlin
 val mapState = rememberMapboxState()